skp-muse/Portfolio/database.md

 customerPhoneList = list(cursor.fetchall())
 ```

 In this second example we also use a mySQL cursor, this time to execute many SQL transactions.

-This could lead to the inherent issue of transactions being interrupted before all are complete.
+This could lead to an issue of transactions being interrupted before all are complete.
+This is part of  the reason for using a SQL framework like mySQL which requires the final commit step.
+This commit action either ensures transactions are handled in their entirety or not at all.

 ```python
 cursor = conn.cursor()